 The couple bore six children.
 Among the known names were James Edward Emenhiser, Donald Ray Emenhiser, Linda Dunn, Gary Emenhiser, Patricia Woodhams and Gloria DeLong.

-They lived in St. Louis, MO and in 1951 moved to the rural outskirts of Charlotte, MI.
+They later lived in St. Louis, MO and in 1951 moved to the rural outskirts of Charlotte, MI.
 Delmer and Nora celebrated their 25th wedding anniversary in April 1966 with a party held at Morrill Hall in Charlotte, and a news story in the Lansing State Journal.

 Delmer died on July 29, 1984, in Charlotte.